 The example above shows traffic from users who were referred to a clean beauty brand’s website from earned media coverage.
 These users viewed 16% more pages per session than the standard website user.
 CBC sent almost 2,000 users to the website via referral sources.

-Show Me the Money: Attributing Revenue to PR
+Show Me the Money: Attributing Revenue with PR Measurement

 Marketing is a team sport.
 At CBC, we believe that PR is, generally, most effective at the top of the funnel, but we can also measure the lower funnel impact of users who were first exposed through PR efforts.
 Ultimately, it’s about conversion: either sending the user down to the next step in the user journey or generating direct conversions, such as a purchase or scheduling a demo.